September 18 – October 25, 2025

 Five Jeff nominations in 2020

 Promethean Theatre Ensemble extends our deepest gratitude to all the artists, ticket holders, and well-wishers who helped make our Season 14 a success.
-It ended abruptly, leaving us stuck in the Victorian Era.
-But we’ll be back soon to tell stories of more distant ages and future times – stories that are relevant to our community today.
+It ended abruptly, leaving us stuck in the Victorian Era for a while there.
+But we’re back to tell stories of more distant ages and future times – stories that are relevant to our community today.
+We’re glad you’re coming along with us.

 Blue Stockings 2019-20 Jeff Nominees: